qdrant/landing_page/qdrant-landing/content/articles/scalar-quantization.md

 #### Conversion to integers

-Let's talk about conversion to `int8`.
+Let's talk about the conversion to `int8`.
 Integers also have a finite set of values that might be represented.
 Within a single byte they may represent up to 256 different values, either from `[-128, 127]` or `[0, 255]`.